avij07/CleanTech-Bin-SmartDustbin/README.md

-# Smart WasteSense Project
+# CleanTech Bin | Smart Dustbin

 ## Overview
-Smart WasteSense is an automated waste management system designed to optimize waste collection and enhance sanitary conditions.
+CleanTech Bin is an automated waste management system designed to optimize waste collection and enhance sanitary conditions.
 This system utilizes an LPC1768 microcontroller and an HC-SR04 ultrasonic sensor to detect waste levels and automate the waste collection process with a stepper motor.

 ## Features
 - **Ultrasonic Sensing**: Uses an HC-SR04 sensor to measure waste levels without physical contact, maintaining hygiene.